-Two legendary South Tyneside institutions have come together on stage - oh yes they did.
+South Tyneside legends come together on stage - oh yes they do!

 Colmans Fish and Chip Restaurant, in Ocean Road, has once again been sponsoring the annual Customs House panto, which this year is Jack and the Beanstalk.